AdguardTeam/tsurlfilter/packages/agtree/src/parser/README.md

 - `FilterListParser`: parses a complete adblock filter list, you can pass any filter list to it.
 Technically, it is just a wrapper around `RuleParser`

-Each parser class has the following methods:
+Each parser class provides the following method:

 - `parse`: parses a raw data (string) and returns an AST (Abstract Syntax Tree) node (string &#8594; AST)